enRose/interstellar/README.md

 # interstellar
 A simulation of graphql federation and subgraphs

+Test commit.